paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/quality_factors.md

 -   The experience factor $\epsilon$ which represents the buyer’s experience with the supplier.

 According to the equations presented in Annex A.2-17.
 No specific change of the equations is done for space applications.
-The range of $Part{\text{_Grade}}$ is between 0 for the worst mark and 1 for the best mark.
+The range of $Part{\text{Grade}}$ is between 0 for the worst mark and 1 for the best mark.
 Therefore, $Pi_{\text{PM}}$ component manufacturing factor is still comprised between 0.5 and 2 and adjusted by the factors 1.39 and 0.69 in the exponential.

 (eee_8_3_4_1)=